terrazoon/map_project/README.md

 # map project
 This is application provides some fascinating details about sites in the city of Santa Clarita.

+# third party APIs
+This application uses openweathermap to get temperature and UV information for every location in the city.

 #how to use